hhau/hhau.github.io/research.md

 # Master's Thesis

-Methodology for Bayesian monotonic polynomials (2018).
-_The University of Western Australia_,
+Methodology for Bayesian monotonic polynomials (2018), _The University of Western Australia_.
 Supervised by: Turlach, B.A. and Murray, K.
 DOI: 10.4225/23/5b33343ad69b4